alimansouridev/alimansouridev/README.md

 👩‍💻 About Me

-Im currently in highschool, in Canada
+Im currently in highschool, Canada

 - 🔭 I’m working to become a software engineer
 - 📚 Currently working/studying